smart-data-models/dataModel.Forestry/FireForestStatus/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `dryLeavesDetected`: Percentage of dry leaves detected  - `fireDetected`: Presence of a fire detected by cameras.  - `fireDetectedConfidence`: Confidence in fire detection by cameras.  - `fireForestDailyRiskIndex`: Daily risk of fire.   - `fireRiskIndex`: Risk of fire index.  - `fireWeatherIndex `: Risk of fire based on weather conditions.  - `greenLeavesDetected`: Percentage of green leaves detected  - `id`: Unique identifier of the entity  - `litterCoverage`: Percentage of surface with debris  - `location`: Geojson reference to the item.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `dryLeavesDetected`: Percentage of dry leaves detected  - `fireDetected`: Presence of a fire detected by cameras.  - `fireDetectedConfidence`: Confidence in fire detection by cameras.  - `fireForestDailyRiskIndex`: Daily risk of fire.   - `fireRiskIndex`: Risk of fire index.  - `fireWeatherIndex`: Risk of fire based on weather conditions.  - `greenLeavesDetected`: Percentage of green leaves detected  - `id`: Unique identifier of the entity  - `litterCoverage`: Percentage of surface with debris  - `location`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relativeHumidity`: Relative Humidity a number between 0 and 1 representing the range of 0% to 100%  - `seeAlso`: list of uri pointing to additional resources about the item  - `smokeDetected`: Presence of smoke detected by cameras.  - `smokeDetectedConfidence`: Confidence in smoke detection by cameras.  - `soilTemperature`: The observed soil temperature in Celsius degrees  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI entity type. it has to be FireForestStatus
 Required properties
-## Data Model description of properties
+- `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml